bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 }
 ```

-To create a cart for an existing customer, include the `customer_id` in your `POST` request.
+To create a cart for an existing customer, include the `customer_id` in your request body.

 ```json title="Example request body: existing customer" lineNumbers
 {